Sven Hassel: Fraud exposed

 In 2012 the Danish World War II historian Claus Bundgård Christensen was quoted for his assertion that Hassel never served on the Eastern front and that his books are a fraud and not based on his personal experiences.
 The historian went on to speculate that Hassel got his information from his contacts in the German intelligence service.

 During the last five years of his life Hassel acknowledged the controversy in his home country over his authorship with a statement in Danish that In Denmark Sven Hassel has been put down (I Danmark er Sven Hazel blevet rakket ned), which he compares to the worldwide sale of his books in 53 million copies.

+In September 2023 another book about Børge Willy Redsted Pedersen was published by Danish former police officer Martin Q Magnussen.
+Den Falske Løjtnant asserts that documents about Pedersen had been stolen by an employee of the Danish national state archive and only returned by his widow in 2017.
+These documents include detailed court case paperwork from Pedersen's post-war prosecution (he was sentenced to 10 years and served about 2) and Pedersen's own diary.
+The book concludes that Pedersen had attempted to join the Waffen SS in 1941 and had been rejected because of his criminal record in Denmark (bicycle thefts, posing as an army officer - hence the title).
+He did successfully join the Wehrmacht in 1942 under a false name, where he did indeed serve in Ukraine in a panzer unit, and that he was indeed sent to a penal battalion for pretending to have been a veteran of the Spanish Civil War.
+After serving his sentence with the penal battalion he then absconded from the Wehrmacht while on leave in Copenhagen and served (under other aliases) as a guard and then in the Hipo corps, where he committed various acts of torture.
+After his identity was eventually discovered he managed to escape custody again but was eventually recaptured and remained imprisoned until the end of the war when he was accidentally released.
+The book also asserts that he was involved in various dishonest and subversive activities associated with the Danish legal follow-up to the war, which led to innocent people being prosecuted.

 Death

 On 21 September 2012 Hassel died, aged 95, in Barcelona.
 He was survived by his son.